igorski/zCanvas/README.md

 ## Optimized for high performance

-zCanvas has been extensively optimized for the best performance and works a treat on mobile devices too.
-The amount of event listeners attached to DOM elements are limited to the <canvas> only, where the internal interactions are delegated to the sprites by the canvas.
+zCanvas has been optimized extensively for the best performance and works a treat on mobile devices too.
+The amount of event listeners attached to DOM elements are limited to the _HTMLCanvasElement_ only, where the internal interactions are delegated to the sprites by the canvas.
+Events triggering updates on the display list are automatically debounced to only render once per animation frame.

 ## Easily animatable

-As all rendering logic resides in a single method of your sprite, you can easily attach tweening libraries such as the excellent TweenMax by Greensock to alter the visible properties of your sprites for maximum eye candy.
+As all rendering logic resides within a single method of your Sprite, you can easily attach animation libraries such as the excellent TweenMax by Greensock to alter the visible properties of your sprites for maximum eye candy.

 ## Installation